hiperperu/slate/source/includes/tickets_api/_list_available_services_for_tickets.md

 ]
 ```

-Returns available services to generate tickets from the channel referenced.
+Returns available services to generate tickets from the channel used.

 <aside class="warning">
 <strong>Caution: </strong> You should consider the following:
 <ul>
     <li>This operation throw a error(404) when the channel referenced not exists.</li>
-<li>An empty list is returned when not exist services to generate tickets from the branch referenced.</li>
+    <li>An empty list is returned when not exist services to generate tickets from the channel used.</li>
 <ul>
 </aside>